Christmas Customs

 Silent Night

 The words of Silent Night were written by a Priest called Fr.
-Joseph Mohr in Mariapfarr, Austria, in 1816 and the music was added by his school teacher friend, Franz Xaver Gruber, in 1818 for the Christmas service at St. Nicholas church in Oberndorf, Austria.
+Joseph Mohr in Mariapfarr, Austria, in 1816 and the music was added in 1818, by his school teacher friend Franz Xaver Gruber, for the Christmas Eve service at St. Nicholas church in Oberndorf, Austria.

 Fr.
 Mohr asked Franz Gruber to compose the melody with a guitar arrangement.
 It was several years later that Franz Gruber wrote an arrangement for the organ.
 Historians who have conducted research in recent years believe that Fr.
 Mohr wanted a new carol that he could play on his guitar.